johnallen3d/conditions/README.md

 ### SketchyBar

+[SketchyBar](https://github.com/FelixKratz/SketchyBar) is a very customizable bar app for macOS that is deliberately light on resource usage (written in C vs more common WebView approach).
+Widgets in SketchyBar are refreshed (if need be) via "plugins" (typically shell scripts).

+#### Manual

-Here's how I'm using this with SketchyBar.
+Here's how I'm using `conditions` with SketchyBar in the more traditional plugin approach.

 ```bash
 #!/bin/bash